thenoursehorse/risb/docs/tutorials/self-consistent.md

 linear tetrahedron works and smearing methods work.
 As you will see below, because the reference energy for the integration are the eigenenergies of
-$\hat{H}^{\mathrm{qp}}$, the weight at each $k$-point has to be updated at each iteration of the self-consistency method.
+$\hat{H}^{\mathrm{qp}}$, the weight at each $k$-point has to be updated at each iteration of the self-consistency process.
 Not to worry though, in practice this can be very fast.
 Below we will describe the general theory for taking these integrals in multi-orbital cases.